 Kale Caesar Salad:

-- 8 oz kale greens, chopped into bite-sized pieces
+- 8 ounces kale greens, chopped into bite-sized pieces

-- 8 oz lettuce, chopped into bite-sized pieces
+- 8 ounces romaine lettuce, chopped into bite-sized pieces

 - 2 cups croutons, or to taste

 - Add Greek yogurt, Parmesan, lemon juice, olive oil, anchovy paste, Worcestershire, garlic, dry mustard, salt, and pepper to a mixing bowl and whisk to combine.